 If all you need is a dedicated line for your freelance business, you’re in a very different market than someone looking to connect 2,000 call center workers.
 Some providers serve one market better than the other, so judge accordingly.

 Now, most B2B tech has wider price differentials than that, and prices are often much higher for tools like CRMs, PM platforms, marketing automation, and the like.
-Even so, what seems like a slight price difference for a small team can become a significant one after scaling up.
-A choice between $20 per line per month and $40 per line per month is nominal for a team of one to five users.
+Even so, what seems like a slight price difference for a small team can become significant when scaling up.
+A choice between $20 and $40 per line per month is nominal for a team of 1 to 5 users.
 By the time you’re paying for 50 different lines, the gap is already $1,000 per month.

 In other words, you’ll want to be aware of how your team is distributed across geopolitical boundaries.
 Similarly, you’ll want to know where your customers are calling you from.
 Because otherwise, an “affordable” solution may prove to be anything but.